mattlianje/d4/README.md

 # d4s

-**_d4s_** is a collection of zero-dependency, single file Scala libraries for writing beautiful, type-safe data transformations.
+**_d4s_** is a collection of zero-dependency, single file Scala libraries.
+Each library is a building block for writing beautiful ✨🧱, type-safe data transformations.
 ### **_d4s_** Modules
 <div align="center">